 The John R. Mitchell Academy of American Poets Prize

-Augsburg undergraduate students are invited to enter the John R. Mitchell Academy of American Poets Prize, sponsored by Jean Mitchell in honor of John Mitchell, former English Department faculty member and poet.
-The best group of three poems will be awarded a cash prize of $100 and a certificate from the Academy of American Poets.
+This competition, endowed by Jean Mitchell in honor of the late John Mitchell, former English Department faculty member and poet, is for the best group of three poems composed by a current Augsburg undergraduate or graduate student.
+The award includes a $100 prize ($50 each, if split between an undergrad and a grad student) and a certificate from the Academy of American Poets.
 A poet not affiliated with Augsburg University will judge the contest.

 - Writers should put Mitchell Prize in the subject line.

-- The email must contain the titles of the poems, and the poet’s full name, campus address, and permanent address.
+- The email must contain the titles of the poems, and the poet’s full name, pronouns, status

-- Winners will be announced by Augsburg University in April.
+- Winners will be announced by Augsburg University in early March.

 - In the summer, the Academy will send a letter of congratulations and a certificate to each winner or

 The John Engman Writing Prize

 Short Fiction – One complete short story of not more than 15 pages.

 Creative Non-fiction – One complete piece not longer than 15 pages.